George Cecil Ives: Order of Chaeronea

-In the autumn of 1893, Ives founded a secret male homosexual society named the Order of Chaeronea, after the battle of the same name where the male lovers of the Sacred Band of Thebes were killed in 338 BC.
+In the autumn of 1893, Ives founded a secret male homosexual society named the Order of Chaeronea, after the Battle of Chaeronea where the male lovers of the Sacred Band of Thebes were killed in 338 BC.
 The Order of Chaeronea's "rules of purpose" stated that it was "A theory of life," although its purpose was mostly political.
 Most of the members were gay men, though some lesbian women were members as well.

 The "service of Initiation" for the Order of Chaeronea still survives and contains the "Vow that shall make you one of our number":

 That you will never vex or persecute lovers.

 That all real love shall be to you as a sanctuary.

 That all heart-love, legal and illegal, wise and unwise, happy and disastrous, shall yet be consecrate for that love's Holy Presence dwelt there.

 It is unknown exactly how many people were a part of the Order of Chaeronea, as no membership lists survive and the members most likely referred to each other by initials, if at all.
 However, at the Order's peak, it most likely had two or three hundred members.
-Secrecy was tantamount to the order, with new members being told, "Thou art forbidden to mention who belongs to anybody outside it."
+Secrecy was paramount to the order, with new members being told, "Thou art forbidden to mention who belongs to anybody outside it."
 According to Ives, the purpose of the order was not for men to meet each other for sex, writing that sex "is forbidden on duty" and "All flames are pure."
 It is said that Oscar Wilde was an early recruit of the Order of Chaeronea; Ives wrote in his diary that "Oscar Wilde's influence will be considerable, I think."